yash-tatvic/amplitude-dev-center/docs/data/sources/adobe-analytics.md

 This article helps guide you through the process of ingesting Adobe data into Amplitude.

+!!!tip

+    This integration is maintained by Adobe.
+Contact the [Adobe team](https://helpx.adobe.com/customer-care-office-hours/analytics.html) with any questions about this integration.

 ## Considerations

 - This feature is available to customers on the [Enterprise, Growth, and Scholarship](https://amplitude.com/pricing) plans.